bogdanpopa01/School-Management-System/README.md

-# SchoolManagementSystem
+# School-Management-System

 This repository contains a small project that demonstrates various programming concepts and techniques.
 It includes the following features:
-- use of abstract classes and interfaces
+- use of abstract classes and interfaces(with static and default methods)
 - deep copy using the cloneable interface
 - custom exceptions
 - file management functionalities to save and read data from text and binary files